 In the case of communications addressed to the Board of Directors, the Corporate Secretary will send appropriate shareholder communications to the Chairperson of the Corporate Governance and Nominating Committee.
 In the case of communications addressed to the independent or non-management directors, the Corporate Secretary will send appropriate shareholder communications to the Chairperson of the Corporate Governance and Nominating Committee.
-In the case of communications addressed to committees of the Board, the Corporate Secretary will send appropriate shareholder communications to the Chairperson of such committee.
+In the case of communications addressed to communications to the Chairperson of the Corporate Governance and Nominating Committee.
+In the case of communications addressed to communications to the Board, the Corporate Secretary will send appropriate shareholder communications to the Chairperson of such committee.